PascalNoisette/ansible-mini/README.md

 ## Not automated

-Upload your last crontab backup
+Upload your last crontab backup and then copy the machine key to https://gitlab.com/profile/keys

-Change miniflux password and upload your last opml backup
+Change miniflux password (admin/test123) and upload your last opml backup

+Change qbittorent password (admin/adminadmin)

 ## TODO:
 - test everything